AmericanAvalanche/avalanche.org-API-Client/README.md

   - Inline editing of `Long Name`, `Tab` and `Rounding` are available
   - `Show Variable`, controls the what variables are shown, if green will show the variable on the map, if red will not show this variable
   - Submit will submit the table and save changes
+- **Webcams**
+  - Right click on the map to place a webcam
+  - Left click on the new (or existing) webcam to bring up the webcam form modal
+  - Provide a title to the webcam which will show on hover
+  - The "Image Information" card is the name and image url for the webcam
+  - "Add Another Image" will add additional webcam images to the modal
+  - Click "Save Webcam" to save or "Delete Webcam" to delete

 ## Usage

 If the map has not been setup on [avalanche.org](https://avalanche.org/), it will default to the SNFAC forecast zone until the map has been properly configured for a particular avalanche center.

 ```php